-- 108. Council plans to incur expenditure of \$60.4 million (before interest costs) during the 10-year term of the LTP on infrastructure partially or wholly needed to meet the increased demand for community facilities necessary to service growth.
+109. Council plans to incur expenditure of \$240.8 million (before interest costs) during the 10-year term of the LTP on infrastructure partially or wholly needed to meet the increased demand for community facilities necessary to service growth.
 This includes works undertaken in anticipation of growth, and future planned works.
-Of this cost, 50% will be funded from development contributions, 0% from financial contributions, and 50% will be funded from debt and other sources.
-Including interest costs the total cost of capital expenditure to be funded by development contributions is \$30.5 million. - 109.
-Table 11 provides a summary of the total costs of growth-related capital expenditure and the funding sought by development contributions for all activities and catchments.
+Of this cost, 27% will be funded from development contributions, 0% from financial contributions, and 73% will be funded from debt and other sources.
+Including interest costs the total cost of capital expenditure to be funded by development contributions is \$64.2 million.